velijv/FluCSS/README.md

 # [FluCSS by Veli](http://veli.ee/flucss/)
 jQuery plugin for CSS styles based on sunset and sunrise for visitor location.
-Like [F.lux](http://justgetflux.com/), for the web.
+Like [F.lux](http://justgetflux.com/) / night light / night shift for the web.

 ## 😎 [Preview demo](http://veli.ee/flucss/)